 DEI Human Resources Concern 3: Attracting and retaining diverse talent

-DEI companies partner with HR to make sure the company is competitive in an ever-growing diverse talent pool.
+Like other business consulting companies, DEI companies partner with HR to make sure the company is competitive in an ever-growing diverse talent pool.
 Today’s generation is seeking diversity more and more.
 However, there is still this push back that hiring diverse talent may not lend itself to hiring the best talent.
 This perception can be diminished by improving the attraction process, the pool from which talent is chosen and a fair and equitable interview process.
 DEI companies can help HR in all of these areas.
 Employer branding is one aspect of the attraction formula and ensuring there is inclusive messaging is key.
 Potential employees want to know that you value diversity and all the differences that make diverse candidates unique.
 A DEI organization can also help HR with the pool from which they are picking applicants.
 Are you going to pools that would have diverse candidates or are you going to the same old recycled groups of talent over and over?
 Any finally, DEI companies can help with how candidates are selected and how interviews are conducted.
 Is the process fair and equitable?
 Is it consistent?

 DEI Human Resources Concern 4: Aligning people strategies to business objectives